 It is important that one takes the long view in all this.
 Everything the PQ government does has one underlying goal: to create the context for the final achievement of Quebec independence from the rest of Canada, by hook or by crook.
 It would be a serious mistake to get bogged down in the details.

-Taking points: THE CHARTER OF QUEBEC VALUES
+Talking points: THE CHARTER OF QUEBEC VALUES

 - Charter would bar public sector workers from wearing hijab, Kippah, and turbans in schools, and throughout the public sector in license bureaus, hospitals, daycare centres, and universities.